 Community Resource Program

-Trauma Informed Parenting Workshop is a standalone workshop facilitated by Community Resource Program throughout Waterloo Region.
-Workshops are held monthly and at various times to allow parents to choose times that work best for them and their family.
+Trauma-Informed Workshops for both parents and professionals are facilitated by Community Resource Program throughout Waterloo Region.
+Workshops are held monthly and at various times to allow participants to choose times that work best for them and their family.

 Group Programs are offered to support the mental health of children and youth in our community and prevent acute and/or chronic mental illness for these youth in their future.
 The group programs are developed as a result of existing trends, request from families, and observed areas of need from various stakeholders.
 The groups are facilitated in the Fall and Spring of each year, and the groups provided may change regularly in order to remain responsive to community needs.

 TAPP-C Program is part of a larger community initiative to support the small number of high-risk children and youth who engage in fire setting behaviour.
 The Arson Prevention Program for Children (TAPPC) works in partnership with the Waterloo Arson Prevention Program for Children (WRAPPC), and CRWs are trained to facilitate the mental health component of the TAPP-C program.
 This involves individual sessions for the child/youth and individual parent sessions as well.
 TAPP-C clients often require resource coordination support, and this is a feature of the service that we provide in order to optimally serve the participant and their family with their mental health needs.